manosbatsis/corda5-testutils/README.md

 The JUnit5 extension will automatically launch, setup VNodes and (re)deploy CPIs to the Combined Worker as needed by default.
 The config exposes three modes:

 - SHARED: Default, described above.
+Leaves the worker running on finish.
+- PER_LAUNCHER: Will force a fresh Combined worker for the current JUnit LauncherSession.
+Stops the worker on finish.
 - PER_CLASS: Will force a fresh Combined worker for the current Test Class.
 - NONE: Completely disables automation for the Combined Worker to enable manual or external management.